chandlergibbons/SQLAlchemy-Surfs-Up-Project/README.md

 3. I then used an independend t test because a paired t test requires equal sample sizes which we dont have, to determine whether the difference in the means, if any, is statistically significant.

+FINDINGS: The pvalue here is really small so the probability that the means of these two sets are diferant by chance is really small meaning we reject the null hypothesis.